sudo-000/Shatter-Improved/README.md

 <img src="docs/res/logo.svg" align="centre"/>

-# Shatter for Blender
+# Shatter

-**Shatter for Blender** (**SfB**) is an addon for Blender that allows the creation of segments (parts of levels) for the mobile game *Smash Hit*.
+**Shatter** is an addon for Blender that allows the creation of segments (parts of levels) for the mobile game *Smash Hit*.
 Currently, it can handle boxes, obstacles, decals and water to the degree that it should be possible to create segments which look official.

 ## Features